“We believe that out of the public school grows the greatness of a nation.”

 Read Achebe.
 Read Conrad.
 That history is not that long ago.

-But many forms of imperialism are still happening today, even within our own country – even within our own public services.
+But imperialism still is happening today, even within our own country – even within our own public services.

 Take for instance, public education.